 1st April 1818, “Mary Saunders, Rebecca Reeves, and Margaret Rowley were indicted for stealing, on the 24th of March, one baize table-cover, the goods of Henry Dean and Thomas Dudley, privately in their shop.”
 Not guilty.

-During the eighteenth-century baize was used extensively for lining carom (billiards) tables and card tables; instrument and gun cases etc. Flour paste (wheat flour boiled in water, cooled and diluted to a creamy consistency) was – and still is – the preferred adhesive for laying baize onto card tables and for lining boxes etc.
+Baize was also extensively employed for lining carom (billiards) tables, card tables and instrument and gun cases etc. Flour paste (wheat or rye flour gently cooked in water, cooled and diluted to a creamy consistency) was – and still is – the preferred adhesive for laying baize onto card tables and for lining boxes etc.

 Pool and snooker table manufacture now dominates the demand for baize, with the majority of modern baize typically containing between 5% and 30% Nylon to resist wear.
 The Nylon content adds a synthetic feel and look to the cloth and also thwarts attempts at fading and ageing it for restoring antiques.

 As a result of the proliferation of synthetic blends, quality wool baize suitable for restoring antiques is increasingly difficult to source – especially the flat finished variety – however, a few specialist firms still produce 100% pure wool baize (Hainsworth’s Doeskin, Hainsworth’s Superfine and Simonis’ 4000 etc.) up to 78″ wide.
 The baize used on snooker tables has a long nap which isn’t suitable for all antique applications.
 Be prepared to pay between $60 and $200 (£40 and £125) per metre for pure wool snooker baize.